How to Clean a Baseball Cap Without Ruining It

 Water-Based Stains (Food & Drinks)

 These stains usually respond well to cleaning with a hat cleaner or hand washing.
+Use a wool-safe detergent when cleaning wool hats.

 Oil-Based Stains (Hair Oil, Sunscreen, Grease)